E. Clive Rouse

-Edward Clive Rouse (15 October 1901 – 28 July 1997) was an English archaeologist and writer on archaeology, who specialized in medieval wall paintings.
-He served as President of the Royal Archaeological Institute from 1969 to 1972.
+Edward Clive Rouse (15 October 1901 – 28 July 1997) was an English archaeologist and writer on archaeology, who specialised in medieval wall paintings.
+He was president of the Royal Archaeological Institute from 1969 to 1972.
 He was known as Clive Rouse, and was usually credited as E. Clive Rouse.

 Background and early life

 Rouse was born on 15 October 1901 in Stroud, Gloucestershire, the son of Edward Foxwell Rouse, a furniture-maker in Acton, West London, and his wife Frances Sarah Sams, whose family had been dairymen to Buckingham Palace.
 He was educated at St. Ronan's School, Worthing, then Gresham's School, Holt, and the St Martin's School of Art.

 Career

-After training as an artist, Rouse developed a passion for medieval wall paintings and worked with E. W. Tristram, Professor of Design at the Royal College of Art, on their recording and conservation.
+After training as an artist, Rouse worked with Ernest William Tristram, professor of design at the Royal College of Art, on the recording and conservation of medieval wall paintings.
 With assistants, he spent years removing or reducing wax coatings which had been misguidedly added to paintings, and conserving them using authentic materials, particularly slaked lime.

-He was also a lecturer and worked to educate clergy and church architects in the care of wall paintings.
+He was a lecturer and worked to educate clergy and church architects in the care of wall paintings.

-He collected Chinese armorial porcelain, and built up the largest private collection in England.
+He collected Chinese export porcelain, specifically armorial ware and built up the largest private collection in England.
 He gave away many pieces, some to the Ashmolean Museum, Oxford.